 (Polycythemia Vera [PCV]; Polycythemia Rubra Vera [PRV]; Erythremia)

 Polycythemia is a condition that occurs when the bone marrow produces an abnormal and excessive amount of red blood cells and platelets in the blood.
 Sometimes, white blood cells are affected.
-The abnormal increase of red blood cells in the blood can cause the blood to thicken and clot.
+The abnormal increase of blood cells can cause the blood to thicken and clot.